Metrics dashboard

 Database size

-The Database size graph shows the logical data size (the size of your actual data) for the named database and the total size for all user-created databases (All Databases) on the selected branch.
+The Database size graph shows the logical data size (the size of your actual data) for the selected database or all databases on the selected branch.

 Database size metrics are only displayed while your compute is active.
 When your compute is idle, database size values are not reported, and the graph shows zero even though data may be present.